realmcu/HoneyGUI/doc/en/widgets/gui_text.md

 + **Standrads TTF file support[^1]**
 + **Self-developed font files support**

-[^1]: Only part of the chip support this feature
+[^1]: Only part of the chip support this feature.

 ## Usage

-Using functions to load font files and display text
+Using functions to load font files and display text.

 ### Initialize the font file